Lightstreamer/utility-ThreadPool-ios/README.md

 What this library does
 ----------------------

-This code was written to solve two specific problems of iOS' SDK and runtime:
+This code was written to address a specific problem of iOS' SDK and runtime:

-1. NSOperationQueues are unbound with non-concurrent operations, and even with concurrent operations their maxConcurrentOperationCount is not strictly enforced;
+* iOS 7 runtime has a limit of 4 concurrent NSURLConnections to the same end-point; above this limit connections are going to time out.

-2. iOS runtime has a limit of 5 concurrent NSURLConnections to the same end-point; above this limit connections are going to time-out.
+The library uses thread pools to keep the number of concurrent connections under control for each end-point, ensuring that a fifth (or subsequent) connection is enqueued by the thread pool and not submitted to the system.
+The library offers also methods to know in advance when a connection is going to succeed or time out for a given end-point.

-For more informations on this topic, please read the article on Lightstreamer's blog on this specific topic:
+For more informations on this topic, please read the related article on Lightstreamer's blog:

 * http://blog.lightstreamer.com/2013/01/on-ios-url-connection-parallelism-and.html